 Electronic payments are not a new phenomenon, but the growing trend of organizations and industries moving away from checks as a form of payment and giving way to electronic payment methods cannot be ignored.
-In today’s world, companies need to be agile and efficient in their payment methods.
-No longer are organization’s treasury departments able to function solely on a check-based payment system.
-With the need for modernization and electronic payments, ISO 20022 provides a solution.
+In today’s world, companies need to be agile and adjust to changing global payment standards to effectively position themselves against competitors.
+No longer are treasury departments able to function solely on a check-based payment system.
+With the need for modernization and electronic payments in the financial industry, ISO 20022 provides a solution.

 What are ISO 20022 Payments?

 ISO 20022 is an ISO (International Organization for Standardization) Standard for electronic data interchange between financial institutions.